FintanK/scaffoldV2/README.md

 # What i'm excited about
 - Angular 2!
 Improved and intuitive templating with better code completion in your IDE.
 - Ionic 2!
 Build apps for Android and IOS with web technologies.
+- Ionic Native!
+Only add the components you need.
 - Docker!
 Spin up a container quickly.
 Use for development or quick deployments.
 - Phonegap build!
 Take the hassle out of packaging your app for the Google Play and/or the IOS app store.
 - Builds using Travis!
 Automate builds and tests for every change ensuring code quality into the future.